ahmedrizwan/andgen/README.md

 #Andgen

 A terminal based templates generator for Android!

 It's similar to what 'rails generate' command does on Ruby on Rails.

 ###Why?
 Because terminals are awesome!
-That's why!

 ###Installation
 Using HomeBrew